jbloom/pdmH1N1_HA_K166_mutations/README.rst

      :width: 80%
      :align: center

-     The plot *hand_annotated_maxcredtree.jpg* showing the frequencies of different amino acids at site 166.
+     The plot *hand_annotated_maxcredtree.jpg* showing the frequencies of different amino acids at site 166 (H3 numbering).
 A higher quality image of this same plot is in *hand_annotated_maxcredtree.pdf*.
 In this plot, the residue is labeled as 166 per the H3 numbering scheme.

 .. _`Influenza Virus Resource`: https://www.ncbi.nlm.nih.gov/genomes/FLU/FLU.html
 .. _`Jesse Bloom`: http://research.fhcrc.org/bloom/en.html